holidaycheck/tech-blog/_posts/2017-12-14-thoughts-on-vsm-and-toc-jbhc.md

 and the
 [Cynefin framework](https://en.wikipedia.org/wiki/Cynefin_framework).

+## Value Stream Mapping and Theory of Constraints

 *Theory of Constraints* has its roots in industrial process optimization, where individual process steps are usually pretty well understood and repeatable.
 In Cynefin terms, this sounds very much like the *Complicated Domain*.
 Cynefin's